 The Audit Committee has adopted guidelines for the pre-approval of audit and permitted non-audit services by our independent registered public accountants.
 The Audit Committee considers annually and approves the provision of audit services by our independent registered public accountants and considers and pre-approves the provision of certain defined audit and non-audit services.
 The Audit Committee also considers on a case-by-case basis and approves specific engagements that are not otherwise pre-approved.
-Any proposed engagement that does not fit within the definition of a pre-approved service may be presented to the Chairman of the Audit Committee.
-The Chairman of the Audit Committee reports any specific approval of services at the next regular Audit Committee meeting.
+Any proposed engagement that does not fit within the definition of a pre-approved service may be presented to the Chairman of the Audit Committee meeting.
 The Audit Committee reviews a summary report detailing all services being provided to Daybreak by its independent registered public accountants.
 All of the fees and services described above under "audit fees," "audit-related fees," "tax fees" and "all other fees" were pre-approved in accordance with the Audit Fee Pre-Approval Policy and pursuant to Section 202 of the Sarbanes-Oxley Act of 2002.